husobee/husobee.github.io/_posts/2015-12-17-remote-ip-go.markdown

 from.
 Granted this isn't perfect, because a malicious user could clearly create fake X-Forwarded-For header records to play chaos monkey, but I guess nothing in life is perfect.

+## UPDATE!

+After hearing from a friend about this mechanism it is pretty clear the above mechanism could be exploited by griefers, he had a suggestion.
+Instead of walking from the left to right, walk backwards through the number of ip addresses by the number of proxies you have in your environment to the internet.
+That way, you will be adverse to any mucking with the `X-Forwarded-For` header by the client.
+Below is the updated version of the Above implementing this:

+{% highlight go %}

+func getIPAdress(r *http.Request) string {
+    for _, h := range []string{"X-Forwarded-For", "X-Real-Ip"} {
+        addresses := strings.Split(r.Header.Get(h), ",")
+        // march from right to left until we get a public address
+        // that will be the address right before our proxy. for i := len(addresses); i > 0; i-- {
+            ip := addresses[i]
+            // header can contain spaces too, strip those out. realIP := net.ParseIP(strings.Replace(ip, " ", "", -1))
+            if !realIP.IsGlobalUnicast() && !isPrivateSubnet(realIP) {
+                // bad address, go to next
+                continue
+            }
+            return ip
+        }
+    }
+    return ""
+}

+{% endhighlight %}